JosselinSomervilleRoberts/github-webpage-scraper/README.md

 ## Installation
 ### Install Jekyll
-YOu can follow this [link](https://jekyllrb.com/docs/installation/) to install Jekyll on any platform.
+You can follow this [link](https://jekyllrb.com/docs/installation/) to install Jekyll on any platform.

 On Ubuntu, simply run the following commands:
 ```bash